-We base our teaching curriculum on the premise that children learn while they are playing, or “academics through play”.
-Play is essential during the early years as children “learn how to learn”.
-As they indulge their natural inclinations to explore, investigate and experiment through developmentally appropriate play, they acquire the fundamental knowledge they need for their future.
+We base our teaching curriculum on the premise that children learn while they are playing, or “academics through play.”
+Play is essential to learning, especially during the early years as children “learn how to learn.”
+As children indulge their natural inclinations to explore, investigate and experiment through developmentally appropriate play, they acquire the fundamental knowledge they need for their future.

-We assess children in the Arizona State Educational standards of social and emotional learning, fine arts, language and literacy, mathematics, science, social studies, health and physical development including gross and fine motor areas.
+Our teachers and staff assess children in the Arizona State Educational standards of social and emotional learning, fine arts, language and literacy, mathematics, science, social studies, health and physical development (which includes gross and fine motor areas).

-- Social and Emotional learning includes assessing and helping children grow in their knowledge of self, in their understanding of responsibility, in social interactions with others and developing a child’s confidence, problem solving abilities, creativity, persistence, initiative and curiosity.
+- Social and Emotional learning includes assessing and helping children grow in their knowledge of self, their understanding of responsibility, social interactions with others, developing a child’s confidence, problem solving abilities, creativity, persistence, initiative and curiosity.

 - Fine arts includes dramatic play, music, creative movement and creative visual arts using a wide variety of materials, media, tools, techniques and processes to explore and create.